trenc/scto-plugin-compiler/README.md

 $ ./vendor/bin/scto-compile manifest.json help.textile textpack.txt srcFolder outputFolder
 ```

-The plugin compiler can slso be used programmatically:
+The plugin compiler can also be used library:

 ```
 use Scto\PluginCompiler\CompilerApp;